 The formula for successful saving is simple: start early, save as much as possible, and ensure your assets generate decent returns.
 We, Tuleva savers, made significant progress last year:

-Together, we made contributions to our second and third pillars totaling this amount.
+We set aside 102 million euros for the future Together, we made contributions to our second and third pillars totaling this amount.
 More than half of it went into our third pillar fund, and our savers will now receive nearly 12 million euros in tax refunds from the state this spring.

-Over the last five years, the unit price of the Tuleva World Stocks Pension Fund has grown by an average of 10.6% per year.
+Our returns are not far behind the global market average Over the last five years, the unit price of the Tuleva World Stocks Pension Fund has grown by an average of 10.6% per year.
 We don’t pretend to predict the future and forecast what returns will be over the next 5 or 10 years.
 However, we know that the surest way to achieve good results is through low-cost investments in index funds.

-The size of Tuleva pension funds has already reached 700 million euros, with 70 thousand savers.
+The more people save together, the lower the fees become The size of Tuleva pension funds has already reached 700 million euros, with 70 thousand savers.
 Thus, last year, we were able to reduce fees by another 0.02 percentage points.

 This year, it’s even easier to save more.
 You simply need to submit a request to increase your second pillar contributions.
 It takes 2 minutes and for most people, it doesn’t even reduce net wages.